-Unlike some cities, Three Forks isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Three Forks are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Three Forks is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Three Forks is a city of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Three Forks who work in sales jobs (19.85%), management occupations (13.14%), and office and administrative support (9.36%).

-Being a small city, Three Forks does not have a public transit system used by locals to get to and from work.
+Three Forks is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Three Forks citizens is a little higher than the average for US cities and towns: 21.18% of adults in Three Forks have at least a bachelor's degree.
+The citizens of Three Forks are slightly better educated than the national average of 21.84% for all cities and towns, with 21.18% of adults in Three Forks having a bachelor's degree or advanced degree.

 The per capita income in Three Forks in 2022 was $33,976, which is upper middle income relative to Montana, and middle income relative to the rest of the US.
 This equates to an annual income of $135,904 for a family of four.
 However, Three Forks contains both very wealthy and poor people as well.